 This binding provides a responsive and fluid feel.
 The highback is stiff toe to heel and has good lateral flex, which resulted in a well-blended feel of response and play.
 Our tester really enjoys tweaking and shifting his weight from the tip to the tail during turns, and this is one of the best split bindings for this style of riding.
 The downhill performance of this binding is catered toward everyday use, and riders looking for a playful feel with plenty of response.
 The highback might be soft for heavy riders (200 pounds plus), which is something to take into consideration.

 Straps, Lean, and Risers

-The best part of this binding is that the forward lean adjuster easily moves out of the way, allowing for the most significant amount of rearward flex of any binding in our review.
-On really long days, especially featuring low-angle approaches or exits, this is a welcome feature as it increasing the touring efficiency.
-Arriving with more energy at the top allows for more fun on the descent.
-Arriving to the top at a faster pace allows for more laps or more summits in your day.
+The Rip'N'Flip adjuster is by far the best due to its easiness of use.
+Just like the name says - you rip, flip, and then rip again.
+When in touring mode, the binding has more than the market average amount of negative lean, which increases your stride length on flat terrain.
+On really long days, especially with low-angle approaches or exits, this is a welcome feature, as it increases the touring efficiency.
+Arriving with more energy at the top allows for more fun on the descent while arriving at the top at a faster pace allows for more laps or more summits in your day.

 The climbing bar riser lives on the underside of the binding.
 A single riser bar with a whammy on the buckle side of the binding provides two levels of height for climbing.
 The height can be changed by moving the riser into either of the two settings via your ski pole.
 The riser clicks into each setting with an audible noise.
 Our reviewers found it challenging to deploy with softer baskets.
 However, everything has a technique, and it's an improvement from years past with no sidebar.